The role of plant microbiota in the evolution of fungal pathogens and their repertoires of secreted proteins

 1. Effector evolution and host specialization of pathogens, in part, is driven by the host-associated microbiota.

 FungalSecrets will combine bioinformatics, evolutionary analyses, molecular microbiology approaches, and plant infection assays.
-Our research will focus on:
+Our research will focus on 2000 effectors and effector-like proteins produced by four pathogens infecting wild relatives of crop plants.

 Methodology

-To obtain mechanistic insights into microbial interactions, we will conduct detailed analyses of a selected set of candidate effectors with pleiotropic functions in virulence and microbiota manipulation.
+4. Mechanistic Insights: To obtain mechanistic insights into microbial interactions, we will conduct detailed analyses of a selected set of candidate effectors with pleiotropic functions in virulence and microbiota manipulation.

 FungalSecrets is based on innovative hypotheses and will cover a fundamental knowledge gap related to the ecology of fungal pathogens.
-The research will have implications for applied crop research and will stimulate new research of fungi associated with human and animal microbiota.
+The research will have implications for applied crop research and will stimulate new research on fungi associated with human and animal microbiota.

 Financiële details & Tijdlijn